Small Business Restructuring Eligibility Guide | Can You Qualify?

 • Employee entitlements paid or able to be paid

-• No previous SBR in the past 7 years
+• No previous SBR in the past 7 years by the company or any of its directors

 • Directors compliant with duties and obligations